nevilsonani/gemini-backend-clone/README.md

 - Share your public API URL for demo/testing.
 - Make sure your Stripe webhook is set to the deployed `/webhook/stripe` URL.

+---

+## Questions?
+Open an issue or contact the maintainer.